Ellen Degeneres Feuding With Caitlyn Jenner As She Heads For Divorce?

 “Portia is threatened by [Ellen Degeneres’] relationship with [Drew Barrymore],” a source told Radar Online earlier this month.
 “Their emotional bond is obvious, and Portia is feeling completely left out.”

-Ellen Degeneres recently launched her new series, First Dates, and as she serves as executive producer of the reality show, Barrymore is serving as the narrator.
+Ellen Degeneres recently launched her new series, First Dates, and while she serves as executive producer of the reality show, Barrymore is serving as the narrator.

 Adding to the speculation into Ellen Degeneres and Drew Barrymore’s potential feelings for one another is the fact that the actress, who split from husband Will Kopelman last year, recently confessed she’s bisexual.